In Flight (TV series): Production

 Katherine Kelly leads the cast.
 The cast also includes Stuart Martin, Ashley Thomas, Bronagh Waugh, Harry Cadby, Corinna Brown and Ambreen Razia.

 Filming took place in Belfast in November 2024.
 First look images from filming were released the following year.
 Exterior shots and pub scenes were filmed at Clenaghan's just outside of Moira, County Down.

 Broadcast

 The series broadcast on Channel 4 from 12 August 2025.

+Reception

+As of February 2026, the series has a rating of 100% on review aggregator Rotten Tomatoes, based on 9 reviews.

+Lucy Mangan, writing in The Guardian, gave the series 3 out of 5 stars, writing, "I don’t know if this counts as a successful thriller or not ...But for those who love the [drug-smuggling thriller format]...In Flight will be a classic of the genre...
+It’s brisk, it’s well made, it’s entirely harrowing".